pulumi/docs/content/blog/deploy-kubernetes-and-apps-with-go/index.md

 Building your Kubernetes infrastructure with Infrastructure as Code offers several benefits:

 - Strongly-typed inputs and outputs for resources and invokes
-- Use IDEs vim, VS Code, GoLand, and atom
+- First-class language support in editors/IDEs like vim, VS Code, GoLand, and atom
 - Reusable components and classes: Abstract standard functionality into classes and libraries for code reuse, and clean infrastructure design, instead of copy/pasting pages of YAML.
 - Embed Pulumi programs within other Go-based tools